 - Monitor Your Bank Activities

 Ensure that your bank account has been set up properly to notify you of every transaction that takes place within or beyond your knowledge.
-That way, it would be easy for you to track illegal and unauthorized activities happening on your account/s.
+That way, it would be easy to track illegal and unauthorized activities on your account/s.

 - Use a VPN

-Connecting to a reliable VPN which is very important in todays world.
+Connecting to a reliable VPN is very important in today's world.
 Doing so gives you an added layer of security and protection against hackers, viruses, and other malicious threats that are lurking when you go online.
-A VPN encrypts all data transmitted from your device to any website you interact.
-As your original IP becomes masked when you go online, this makes all your activities and transactions secure and private to the very core.
-A word of caution though: do not use free VPNs for your online security, as nothing reliable comes for free anymore, at least in terms of data security and information privacy.
+A VPN encrypts all data transmitted from your device to any website you interact with.
+As your original IP becomes masked when you go online, all your activities and transactions are secure and private to the very core.
+A word of caution, though: do not use free VPNs for your online security, as nothing reliable comes for free anymore, at least regarding data security and information privacy.

 Do you value your privacy online?